Progressive at the time, the flexible working law has come under fire from a campaign called #WorkThatWorks, led by digital mums.

 There are three forces converging to radically shift the office employees recognise today.

 The convergence of the digital and physical worlds is making new experiences possible in the places we work.
 Frost & Sullivan indicates business professionals spend 60 hours in meetings per month – a whopping 40% of their work hours.

 However, just half of this time is productive.
 It’s no wonder then, combined with a more dynamic, diverse workforce, companies are redesigning offices to include informal meeting rooms where employees can host meetings on-the-fly, or quiet zones more suitable for siloed working.

 By 2020, millennials will be 50% of the global labour market.
 This generation, along with Generation Z (those born in the mid-90s), have been born digital-natives.

->See also: 10 predictions for digital transformation in 2017
+>See also: 10 predictions for digital transformation

 They expect the working environment to adapt to their preferred communication methods – using the same applications they use in their personal lives – in a work setting.

 The rapid deployment of cloud-based applications has enabled new, more effective ways of working.
 Video conferencing is having a real impact, making it affordable for companies to scale collaborative technologies, and ensure that colleagues can still communicate.